sanic-org/sanic/guide/content/en/guide/running/development.md

 ## Development REPL

-.. new:: v23.12

 The Sanic CLI comes with a REPL (aka "read-eval-print loop") that can be used to interact with your application.
 This is useful for debugging and testing.
 A REPL is the interactive shell that you get when you run `python` without any arguments.

 .. column::